Do not approach munitions

 The resources page provides visual and written explainers of key munition categories, as well as a full glossary of terms.

 The portal was devised and created by non-profit civilian harm watchdog Airwars and Armament Research Services (ARES), a technical intelligence consultancy specialised in munitions, and designed and developed by Rectangle.
-The project was supported by the Google News Initiative and the Reva and David Logan Foundation.
+The project was supported by the Google News Initiative, the European Media and Information Fund and the Reva and David Logan Foundation.

 The portal contains images from a variety of currently and formerly active conflict zones, as well as conflict-affected areas, from across the globe.
 It contains a variety of different types of munitions, produced by various manufacturers around the world.
 Wherever possible, key technical features relevant to classification are recorded.